mhgbrown/cached_resource/README.md

 ## Future Considerations
 This may change at any time.

-* Consider checksums to improve the determination of freshness/changédness
 * Callbacks on before and after reload
 * Cache expiry randomization
-* Move NilIO to its own thang
+* Consider checksums to improve the determination of freshness/changédness